 You will also find a multi-grip pull bar with a different shape so that you can use it as a neutral grip.

-Summing up, HFT has similar specs and features of FT1.
-The stack weight is lower, but when considering the price and its warranty, you will not be able to find a better option.
+Summing up, HFT has similar specs and features to FT1.
+The stack weight is lower, but when considering the price and its warranty, you will not find a better option.

 - Steel frame

 The frame is made of heavy-duty 11-gauge 2″ x 3″ steel, making it extremely sturdy and solid.
 You will be able to enjoy the weight lifting style of the machine.

 The XMark home functional trainer has the weight stacks of dual 200 lbs.
 If you are interested in maximizing the resistance, this is another great option.

 The functional machine has two adjustable pulleys, which can provide 19 positions, spaced at 3.5 inches each, allowing you to perform numerous compound or isolated workouts.

 There are seven various attachments, although there will be differences in the handle than the previous models.